 Transport arrangements for students, including specialist school transport for students with disability, will continue to operate.

 School students are exempt from physical distancing and QR code check in requirements when travelling on dedicated school transport services, i.e. services where only school students travel (including activities related to outside school hours care and travel for inter-school sport, excursions and camps).

-In areas where restrictions for impacted areas are imposed (i.e. a hotspot has been declared), parents, volunteers or drivers who are not a school staff member, may be required to wear a face mask on dedicated school transport services.
+Where restrictions are imposed on certain areas (i.e. a hotspot has been declared), parents, volunteers or drivers who are not a school staff member, may be required to wear a face mask on dedicated school transport services.